-To submit a MOST pre-application, each student must meet all three of the following requirements:
+To submit a MOST pre-application for our scholarship lottery in February, families must meet the following three requirements:

-- Place of Residence — Applicants must be residents of Shelby County.
+- Place of Residence — Families and student applicants must be residents of Shelby County.

-- Student Grade Level — Students must be entering PK3, PK4, kindergarten, or grade 1 in the 2017-2018 school year.
-The only exception to these grade levels is an older student (entering grade 2 through 8) who has had a recent individually administered psychoeducational evaluation that determines the child has an intellectual or developmental disability, dyslexia, attention deficits, autism spectrum disorder, or a defined social-emotional need and is looking to attend one of the following schools or programs: Bodine School, Bowie Center Day School, Briarcrest's Education Support Services program, Concord Academy, Holy Rosary's ANGEL program, Madonna Learning Center, Northpoint's REACH program, Phoenix School for Creative Learning, Shady Oaks School, St. Benedict's PLUS program, or St. Francis of Assisi's PLUS program.*
+- Student Grade Level — Students must be entering PK3, PK4, kindergarten, or grade 1 in the 2021-22 school year to receive a MOST scholarship for the first time.
+[Also eligible: Students entering PK3 through grade 8 who have been diagnosed with special needs and will attend one of the following MOST partner schools or programs: Bodine School, Bowie Center Day School, Briarcrest's Education Support Services program, Concord Academy, Holy Rosary's ANGEL program or The Learning Center, Madonna Learning Center, Phoenix School for Creative Learning, Shady Oaks School, and St. Benedict's PLUS program.]*

-- Family Income — Applying families must meet our income eligibility guidelines, which change annually.
+- Family Income — Applying families must meet our income eligibility requirements (see income scale below).

-*Note: Public schools offer many special-education resources, so we encourage you to check with the special-education office of your public school district first, as your child’s needs might best be met for free.
+*Note: Public schools offer many special education resources, so we encourage you to check with the special education office of your public school district first, as your child’s needs might be met for free.

-**Total income includes all earned income, Social Security income, child support, and government assistance (e.g. Families First, SSI, food stamps, etc.).
+**Total income includes adjusted gross income from tax return(s), Social Security income, child support, and government assistance (e.g. Families First, SSI, food stamps, etc.).

 Once students receive a MOST scholarship, they can remain on the program through grade 8.
 In eighth grade, current MOST Scholars can apply for a MOST High School Scholarship, which takes into account grades and conduct, and a competitive merit-based Founder's Scholarship, which is awarded to up to seven students each year in addition to the general high school scholarship.